 My dear sweet boy,

 You are such a blessing to my life and I love watching you grow!
 You are just now beginning to show your amazing personality and I am so proud of the young man I see you becoming.
 You are more perfect than I could have ever dreamed when I found out we were having a little boy.
-I knew from before I started having babies that one day I would have a son; I even had your name picked out!
+Before I started having babies, I knew I would have a son; I even had your name picked out!

 Spread kindness like wildfire.

 Your dad was the epitome of kindness.
-Everywhere he went and to everyone he met, he spread kindness and laughter.
+Everywhere he went, and to everyone he met, he spread kindness and laughter.
 Son, you have your Daddy’s same kind heart and compassionate nature.
 Hold on to that, even when life gets hard.
-The reason why your Daddy was so widely loved and admired is because he loved and admired everyone around him.
+Your Daddy was so widely loved and admired because he loved and admired everyone around him.
 Everyone deserves kindness, baby.
 Don’t be afraid to show it.

 Be brave and courageous.